Welcome to today's edition of the Rush 24-7 podcast.

 He could well win the majority of delegates, but not win the popular vote.

-Now, Wizin isn't this juicy, because if you go back to 2000, the Democrats starting in 2000 wanted to get rid of the electoral college because Gore got more of the popular vote but lost the electoral vote.
+Now, Wisen isn't this juicy, because if you go back to 2000, the Democrats starting in 2000 wanted to get rid of the Electoral College because Gore got more of the popular vote, but lost the electoral vote.

-So Mrs. Clinton, uh, you're gonna have almost a situation that repeats itself.
+So Mrs. Clinton, you're going to have almost a situation that repeats itself.

 She could win the majority of the popular vote and lose because of the delegate count.